 Q: When will I receive my MOC results?

 A: We anticipate results will be released by December 31.
-When an exact date is identified, our website will be updated.
+When an exact date is identified, it will be updated in the Guide to MOC and our website.
 Monitor the Score Release page for updates.

 Q: How will I receive my MOC results?

-A: We will release your results to you via your personal National Board account.
+A: We will release your results via your personal National Board account.

 Q: What preparations should I make in advance of the release of my results?

 - Log in to your National Board account to ensure you recall your username and password.
 If necessary, you can reset your password on the account login page.
 If you have forgotten your username, contact Customer Support at 1-800-228-3224.

 - Verify your preferred contact information (address, telephone number, and email address) and school district information are accurate and current.